Thomas Kirkup JEFFERSON 1916 – 1973

 Thomas Kirkup Jefferson was born 24 July 1916, the son of Herbert Walter and Elizabeth Jefferson.
 In 1911, the family lived at 11 Toadpool, West Auckland and there were 2 children, Mary Jane aged 2 and Maud Beatrice aged 4 months.
 Herbert Walter Jefferson then worked as a “Brewer’s Drayman”.
-Four other children were born, Alfred in 1919 but he died in infancy, 1920, Raymond in 1923, Elsie in 1924 and Gladys in 1927.
-All births were registered in Auckland.
+The 1921 census records the Jefferson family living at 5 East View, West Auckland.
+Herbert, now 39, was employed as a, “miner – stone worker” and Elizabeth was now aged 34.
+Four children were recorded, Mary Jane aged 12, Maud aged 10, Florence aged 8 and Thomas aged 4.
+In total, there were 9 children, all births were registered in Auckland:

 1941: Thomas K. Jefferson married Ruth Brewster, registered at Don Valley, West Yorkshire.